flameskyofficial/FlameSky/README.md

 Sharpbrowser, is considered a contributor, because this software was a fork of their software until FlameSky ended its relationship as a fork of SharpBrowser.

-# Some talents we need
-1) People who can work with XML and C# simultaneously
-2) People who know how to work with databases.

-# How must I as a developer, look at this project?

-To make a successful product, we believe one must build it as if they are building it for themselves.
-Developers are encouraged to work on this web browser as if it is something they will use.
-Working in this project, will also help one get contributions counted (which one can show in his/her resume).

 # What role does FlameSky Organization play?
 FlameSky Organization is just the administrators of FlameSky.
 Andrew Jose, is the CEO of FlameSky (CEO is the admin).
 His job is to market this software as much as possible.